salmonmoose/Career/CV.md

 #### Current Projects
 - Bringing Poker Kingdoms to PC, adding a campaign mode and Artificial Intelligence player
 - Website dedicated to exposing quality products and services for Dog Owners
-- Educational title, with a focus on reenforcing being correct, rather than punishing being wrong

 ---